Is Customer Service the Same as Customer Experience?

 Many business commentators use these terms interchangeably, making it easy to confuse them.
 Although customer service and customer experience are crucially important for any company that wants satisfied customers, they are different.

-They share commonalities – denote different aspects of a business’s customer interaction.
+They share commonalities that denote different aspects of a business’s customer interaction.
 However, understanding the distinctions between these two concepts is essential for companies aiming to foster loyalty, increase satisfaction, and drive growth.

 What is Customer Service?